YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How much should you budget for the whole trip?

 The surgery package is not always the full cost of the trip.
-Patients should also consider flights, meals outside the package, travel insurance, extra nights if needed, personal expenses, and any visa or entry requirement that applies to their passport.
+Patients should also consider flights, meals outside the package, travel insurance for a planned hair transplant abroad, extra nights if needed, personal expenses, and any visa or entry requirement that applies to their passport.

 For many patients choosing a reputable surgeon-led clinic, the practical total budget is the package price plus travel expenses.
 Because flights and visa rules change, I would not build the decision around one fixed travel number.
 Confirm the clinic plan first, then check flights and official entry rules before committing.